HumanSignal/label-studio/docs/source/guide/install_enterprise_docker.md

 ```
 When prompted to enter the password, enter the token.
 If login succeeds, a `~/.docker/config.json` file is created with the authorization settings.

+!!! note
-> If you have default registries specified when logging into Docker, you might need to explicitly specify the registry: `docker login --username heartexlabs docker.io`.
+    If you have default registries specified when logging into Docker, you might need to explicitly specify the registry: `docker login --username heartexlabs docker.io`.

 ### Add the license file
 After you retrieve the latest Label Studio Enterprise image, add the license file.
 You can't start the Docker image without a license file.